effektif/user-docs/docs/include_examples/know-your-customer.rst

 The process starts with an initial task to capture the customer information that forms the basis of the identity checks.
 In this example, three script tasks implement KYC checks by calling external systems that perform the checks.
-Finally, an automatic check, supported by a manual check for uncertain cases, determines the follow-up actions.
+Finally, an automatic check, supported by a manual approval for inconclusive cases, determines the follow-up actions.

 .. figure :: /_static/images/examples/know-your-customer.png